Gravitational waves from the early universe: Probing cosmology and BSM physics with the SGWB

 Above, the quantity $\mathcal{P}_\xi(k)$ is the power spectrum of the comoving curvature perturbation $\xi$.
-The curvature perturbation is a scalar and gauge-invariant quantity, that is related to the scalar perturbation $\Phi(k)$ in Eq.~\ref{eq:decomposition_svt} via $ \Phi (k) = 2/3 \xi (k)$ and is the only surviving free parameter after gauge fixing (Newton gauge) and assuming negligible anisotropic stress.
+The curvature perturbation is a scalar and gauge-invariant quantity, that is related to the scalar perturbation $\Phi(k)$ in Eq.~\ref{eq:decomposition_svt} via $ \Phi (k) = 2/3 \xi (k)$, and is the only surviving free parameter after gauge fixing (Newton gauge) and assuming negligible anisotropic stress.

-Because it is a second-order effect, the curvature perturbations must be very much enhanced to produce a detectable GW spectrum.
-Scenarios of ultra-slow-roll inflation could produce such enhancements, creating GWs when the perturbation modes reenter the horizon, usually assumed to occur during the radiation-domination era.
+Because it is a second-order effect, the curvature perturbations must be immensely enhanced to produce a detectable GW spectrum.
+Scenarios of ultra-slow-roll inflation could produce such enhancements, creating GWs when the perturbation modes re-enter the horizon, usually assumed to occur during the radiation-domination era.
 Interestingly, these scalar modes can also produce \emph{primordial black holes} (PBHs) \cite{Carr:1974nx,Carr:1975qj} at horizon re-entry \cite{Sasaki:2018dmp,Carr:2020gox}.
-In turn, the primordial black hole population contributes to the budget of dark matter \cite{Carr:2016drx,Carr:2021bzv,Domenech:2023fuz}, can be seeds of the supermassive black holes at the center of galaxies \cite{Carr:2018rid}.
+In turn, the primordial black hole population contributes to the budget of dark matter \cite{Carr:2016drx,Carr:2021bzv,Domenech:2023fuz}, and can be seeds of the supermassive black holes at the center of galaxies \cite{Carr:2018rid}.